Andrew Paoli

-Andrew Riordan Paoli (born January 6, 1999) is an American soccer player who plays as a center midfielder for Chattanooga Red Wolves SC in USL League One.
+Andrew Riordan Paoli (born January 6, 1999) is an American soccer player who plays as a midfielder.

 Career

 Youth, college and amateur

 Paoli attended Leigh High School in San Jose, California.
 He played club soccer with De Anza Force and the San Jose Earthquakes academy between 2015 and 2017.

 In 2017, Paoli attended the University of California, Los Angeles to play college soccer.
 Between 2017 and 2021, Paoli made 63 appearances for the Bruins, where he finished with four career assists.
 In 2017, he played for the Burlingame Dragons before moving to the San Francisco Glens, where he was voted Team MVP the following year in their inaugural USL League Two campaign.
 In 2019, he spent a single season in the USL League Two with FC Florida U23, making three appearances.

 Professional

 In 2022, Paoli played with National Independent Soccer Association side Bay Cities FC, where he made seven appearances and scored a single goal.

 On March 15, 2023, Paoli signed with USL League One side Chattanooga Red Wolves ahead of their upcoming season.